lerina/lerina.github.io/index.md

     _ Cameron Howe : halt and catch fire, s4e9

-you may wish to proceed to the next section.
+Hence, you may wish to proceed to the next section.
 </div>
 <div class="sponsor purple" id="process">
 ### Tech Contepts Lab